oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 ---
 layout: blog_post
-title: "Security when using Thymeleaf templates with Spring Webflux"
+title: "Securing your application when using Thymeleaf templates with Spring Webflux"
 author: jimena-garbarino
 by: contractor
 communities: [security,java]